2001–02 in English football: FA Premier League

-For the first time in 12 years, and the first time since the foundation of the Premier League, all three newly promoted top division sides avoided relegation.
+For the first time in 12 years, all three newly-promoted sides avoided relegation.
 Blackburn Rovers fared the best, finishing 10th and winning the League Cup, thereby qualifying for the UEFA Cup.
 Fulham survived relatively comfortably, though a 13th-place finish was considered underwhelming, as their being managed by the highly regarded Jean Tigana and a substantial investment in players had caused most pundits to tip them to challenge for the European spots.
-Bolton Wanderers' strong start to the season meant that they survived in 16th place, despite their lackluster form for much of the rest of the season.
+Bolton Wanderers' strong start to the season meant that they survived in 16th place, despite their lacklustre form for much of the rest of the season.

-Leicester City's final season at Filbert Street, their home for 111 years, ended in relegation after just five league wins.
-Joining them in Division One were their local rivals Derby County, who had coincidentally been promoted alongside them six years earlier.
+Leicester City's final season at Filbert Street, their home for 111 years, ended in relegation after just five league game wins.
+Joining them in Division One were their local rivals Derby County, who had been promoted alongside them six years earlier.
 Derby had finished not far above the relegation zone in the previous two campaigns, but Leicester had been a top 10 side as recently as two years before their relegation, when they had also won their second League Cup in four seasons.

 Last to go down were Ipswich Town, who had revived themselves mid-season after a disastrous start, but were unable to halt it after another slide towards the end of the campaign and any hopes of survival were ended on the final day of the season when they were crushed by Liverpool, just one year after qualifying for Europe (albeit they would return to Europe via the Fair Play Award).
-Sunderland, who had fallen just one place short of Europe in the last two seasons, came just one place away from relegation.
+Sunderland, who had fallen just one place short of Europe in the previous two seasons, came just one place away from relegation.